kmsmith137/ch_frb_l1/MANUAL.md

     For example, to run a "stress test" in which the L1 server is required to run 10% faster than normal, you can take fpga_counts_per_sample=349.
-(Note that you'll also need to decrease the value of 'dt_sample' in the bonsai config file by 10%, and the max DM of the search will decrease by 10%.)
+(Note that you'll also need to decrease the value of 'dt_sample' in the bonsai config file by 10%, and the max DM of the search will automatically decrease by 10%.)

   - `ipaddr` (either a string, or a list of strings).